 Things to do in Solin

 When you arrive in Solin, you will immediately feel its charm and intimacy.
-In the center of the city there is a large green lawn where children play.
+In the centre of the city, there is a large green lawn where children play.
 Due to its hospitality towards children, Solin is a favourite place for many young families who are establishing their homes in the town.